attackgithub/VaultBreaker/README.md

   - Memory Parsing
   - Proxying

 Please Note: This Proof of Concept is currently in Alpha and as such has limited support.
 I plan on increasing support as I find more ways to parse manager memory.
+Additionally, it's probably going to have some major bugs.
+So feel free to submit issues as you encounter them and I'll take a look.

 # Clipboard Event Hooking
 Based on the code from SharpClipboard located at https://github.com/justinbui/SharpClipboard.
 This will spin up a listener and listen for clipboard events from specific windows, (e.g. BitWarden, LastPass, 1Pass, password, login, etc etc) and will output the clipboard content when triggered.